microsoft/AzureMonitorAddonForSplunk/README.md

-### NOTE:
+# Azure Monitor Add-on for Splunk

+## NOTE

 Please log your feature requests as issues.

-# Azure Monitor Add-on for Splunk

 This add-on is built using Node.js and Python 2.7 and has been tested on Ubuntu 14.04, Windows 10 and Mac OS X.